 (Community) at Walgreens

 Walgreens Community Pharmacy Residency Program is a postgraduate training opportunity for pharmacists to enhance their skill set in the community pharmacy setting.
 The residency is academically affiliated and financially supported in part by the Sullivan University College of Pharmacy and Health Sciences.
-The residency experience will be located in Louisville, KY and Southern Indiana at Walgreens pharmacies.
+This PGY1 residency program build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The residency experience is located in Louisville, KY and Southern Indiana with the main site located at the Walgreens Specialty site in downtown Louisville.
 This residency will allow the pharmacist to build on his or her professional skills by providing a variety of patient care services.

 Misty Stutz, PharmD Residency Program Director